tulamor/debian-xfce4-configuration/README.md

 sshfs -odebug,sshfs_debug,loglevel=debug
 sshfs User@Server:/ /media/Server -o debug,sshfs_debug,loglevel=debug port=10000,allow_other,default_permissions

-Another "hotfix" that worked for me is umount /mount/point -f
+umount /mount/point -f
-I sudo-ed it, don't know if that's necessary for all.

 Also, like above, don't autocomplete path with TAB.
 This "fix" made all my hung apps and windows complete their task queues and work as normal.

-sshfs <email address hidden>:/users/username /mount/dir -o idmap=user -o allow_other -o reconnect
+sshfs <email address hidden>:/username /mount/dir -o idmap=user -o allow_other -o reconnect

 Workaround:

 If you go to a different TTY (ctrl+alt+F1) in stead of a Terminal Emulator, tab-complete will have no problem.
 You can umount --force /mount/point
 It will fail, but repeat a bunch of times and it will unmount.